This is how we handle information we learn about people who visit our website:

 We use this information to measure the number of visitors to the different pages of our site, when visitors access the site, how long they stay connected to the site, and the domain and host from which visitors come to visit our site.
 We use this information in turn to assess the interest or lack of interest of visitors in the various pages of the site in order to help us make our site more useful, and to assess our marketing efforts.
 We have no set period after which we delete this information.

 We may also run display ads on third-party web sites.
-If a person clicks on one of our ads, Google will set a Google advertising cookie (including the DoubleClick cookie) and/or an anonymous identifier.
+If a person clicks on one of our ads, Google or Bing will set an advertising cookie (including the DoubleClick cookie) and/or an anonymous identifier.
 A "cookie" is a file that a web site can place on your computer's hard drive in order, for example, to collect information about your preferences or activities.
 The cookie transmits this information back to the web site's server.
 An "anonymous identifier" is a random string of characters that is used for the same purposes as a cookie on platforms, including certain mobile devices, where cookie technology is not available.
 To learn more about cookies, including the DoubleClick cookie, read this.

 The Google Display Advertiser Features we use include Demographics and Interest reporting, Remarketing, Google Display Network (GDN) Impression Reporting, the DoubleClick Campaign Manager, and enhanced link attribution.